 Local authority education services: school private fund income

 Because private fund income is generated from activities undertaken independently of the local authority, a private fund is not part of the local authority for VAT purposes.
-In the case of a local authority maintained school the private fund might be operated by the governing body, the head teacher acting as agent of the governing body, or some other entity such as a Parent Teacher Association.

 Input tax recovery on purchases using private funds

 If the private fund is registered separately for VAT it can recover input tax subject to the normal rules.
 Consequently, local authorities cannot recover the VAT incurred on private fund expenditure.